DEENUU1/meta-spy/README.md

 ## Upcoming versions

 ### v0.7 (In Develop)
-- Scrape links to Posts from the facebook account
+- ~~Scrape links to Posts from the facebook account~~
 - Scrape single Post
+- Timer to display time that was taken to finish pipeline
+- Fix modules name
+- Display posts in React app + fastapi endpoints
+- Display information in CLI app about saving data
+- Docs page using Github pages

 ### v0.8 (ideas)
 - Command to run all scrapers